 INDICATOR TITLE DISCIPLINARY PROCESSES: Disciplinary Strategy approved and fully implemented, in line with the implementation plan.
 Definition Disciplinary processes concluded swiftly and cost effectively managed.
-Source of data To ensure the development of the disciplinary strategy and the implementation plan, the following inputs are required: Benchmark research conducted on disciplinary processes.
+Source of data Year 1: To ensure the development of the disciplinary strategy and the implementation plan, the following inputs are required: Benchmark research conducted on disciplinary processes.
 Disciplinary strategy and implementation plan drafted.
 A Board-approved disciplinary strategy and implementation plan.
-Method of calculation/assessment The only output that is measured are documents that will be counted and reviewed.
+Year 2: Disciplinary strategy implementation plan.
+Report on the implementation of the disciplinary strategy.
+Year 3: Disciplinary strategy implementation plan.
+Report on the implementation of the disciplinary strategy.
+Disciplinary hearing annual plan.
+Quarterly reports to the DAC/OPSCOM or the Board on matters scheduled for hearings.
+Method of calculation/assessment Year 1: The only output that is measured are documents that will be counted and reviewed.
 The documents that result at various stages are as follows: Benchmark report; Disciplinary strategy; Disciplinary strategy implementation plan; Memo submitting the disciplinary strategy and implementation plan to the Board; and Board resolution/minutes approving the disciplinary strategy and implementation plan.
-Means of verification Disciplinary strategy and implementation plan approved by the Board.
+Year 2: Review the disciplinary strategy implementation plan against the report on the implementation of the disciplinary strategy to ensure that all planned actions were delivered.
+Means of verification Year 3: Review the disciplinary strategy implementation plan against the report on the implementation of the disciplinary strategy to ensure that all planned actions were delivered.
+Review the approved disciplinary hearing annual plan.
+Notices/letter of set down for matters scheduled for hearings.
+Disciplinary Committee attendance hearing register.
+Hearing transcripts.
+Year 1: means of vernication Disciplinary strategy and implementation plan approved by the Board.
+Year 2: Report on the implementation of the disciplinary strategy approved by the Board.
+Year 3: Report on the implementation of the disciplinary strategy approved by the Board.
+Approved disciplinary hearing plan.
+Quarterly reports to the DAC/OPSCOM or the Board on matters scheduled for hearings.
 Assumptions Disciplinary hearings designed to be conducted swiftly and cost effectively managed.
-Disaggregation of Target for women: N/A. beneficiaries (where Target for youth: N/A. applicable) Target for people with disabilities: N/A. Spatial transformation (where Reflect on the contribution to spatial transformation priorities: N/A. applicable) Reflect on the spatial impact area: N/A. Calculation type Non-cumulative Reporting cycle Bi-annually Desired performance Disciplinary processes concluded swiftly and cost effectively managed.
+Disaggregation of beneficiaries (where applicable) Target for women: N/A. Target for youth: N/A. Target for people with disabilities: N/A. Spatial transformation (where applicable) Reflect on the contribution to spatial transformation priorities: N/A. Reflect on the spatial impact area: N/A. Calculation type Non-cumulative Reporting cycle Bi-annually Desired performance Disciplinary processes concluded swiftly and cost effectively managed.
 Indicator responsibility Director Legal